Pi-puck

 A Python version developed by the York University can be found here https://github.com/yorkrobotlab/pi-puck-ros.

-ROS2 Foxy running on Raspberry Pi OS Buster is available in the following link ros2_foxy_epuck2.img.
+ROS2 Foxy running on Raspberry Pi OS Buster is available in the section Raspberry_Pi_OS_Buster.

 To start the robot node issue the command ros2 run epuck_ros2_driver driver.